hmdshariati/laravel-auto-release/README.md

 ## Laravel Automate Release

-Perhaps you know the situation when after `git pull` project falls with this an error.
+Perhaps you know the situation when after `git pull` project falls with an error.
 Cos somebody in your team has added a new dependency to the project and forget to tell you about it.
 Or new project features working incorrectly because you forget to reset queues… There are too many cases for describing.

 Laravel Automate Release is a tool that will help you to automatize sequence of routine console commands as: